rdegges/rdegges-blog/articles/2010/creating-a-posterous-account-1.md

 require pretty code blocks throughout.

-This is my first post, creating my new Posterous account, and if everything goes well, I’ll continue using the service.
+This is my first post, creating my new Posterous account, and if everything goes well, I'll continue using the service.